 Prepaid cards aren’t free to use.
 Charges vary between providers so it’s important to compare cards first and think about how you will use yours before you apply.

-You sometimes have to pay load charges.
+You sometimes have to pay loading or top up charges.
 Each card comes with different fees, and the amount usually depends on the method you use.
 For example, a card could charge:

 £1 to pay in cash at a Post Office